-To date, rehabilitation activities have been focused on:

-- Maintaining water and erosion management structures. - Battering of slopes and revegetation of material within the rehabilitation domains.
+To date, rehabilitation activities have been focused upon: • Maintaining water and erosion management structures. • Battering of slopes and revegetation of material within the rehabilitation domains.

-These rehabilitation areas remain stable and continue to facilitate their function.

 There are no planned rehabilitation activities planned for the upcoming reporting period.
-Maintenance of management deceives will be conducted where necessary.
+Maintenance, including surface water management and erosion works to stabilise pit slopes, weed management & revegetation will be conducted where necessary.
+Site fencing, signage and general site security will be maintained.
 All rehabilitation activities to be conducted in upcoming reporting periods are to be completed as per the SoEE.
+Extractive activities are unlikely to recommence upon the site during the remainder of the FWP period.